MedNet File Link

 The faculty of the IU School of Medicine has the responsibility for recommending students for promotion or dismissal.
 This responsibility is administered through the Student Promotions Committee (SPC), a standing committee that represents the faculty at large.

 A student may withdraw at any time for a variety of reasons.
 The request to withdraw is normally initiated by the student.
 Requests for withdrawal must be presented in writing to the senior associate dean for medical student education.
-If the student is not in good standing, the opportunity to withdraw must follow procedures outlined by the school’s Student Promotions Committee.
+If the student is not in good standing, the opportunity to withdraw must follow procedures outlined by the School’s SPC.
 Withdrawal is a permanent and irreversible decision.

-The faculty reserves the right to recommend to the senior associate dean for medical student education an administrative suspension of any student whose conduct, health or academic performance would be judged to render the student unfit for the practice of medicine.
-Upon approval of the suspension by the senior associate dean for medical student education, the student is referred to the Student Promotion Committee.
+The faculty reserves the right to recommend to the senior associate dean for medical student education an administrative suspension of any student whose conduct, health or academic performance would be judged to render the student unfit for the practice of medicine or continued matriculation at IUSM.
+Terms of the suspension will be determined by the senior associate dean for medical student eduation.
+Suspended students will be referred to SPC for a progress hearing or discussion.

 Reason for Policy